 1. Low Row

-For the first exercise, what you are going to do is to have a mid height cable, take a step away with a gentle squat.
+For the first exercise, what you are going to do is to have a mid-height cable, take a step away with a gentle squat.
 With your arms straight out this way, you’ll want to pull this (cable) back.
 Pull the shoulder blades back, and release slowly.

 The muscles you are trying to train for this are the middle and lower trapezius.

-What these muscles do is to help you to re-track your shoulder blade to bring it backwards this way.
+What these muscles do is to help you to re-track your shoulder blade to bring it back this way.
 When your posture is in this position, there is a lower chance for you to impinge on your rotator cuff muscles.

 And this is the low row.

 [Read on for Shoulder Impingement Exercise Part 1-2: Upright Row ]